dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 ```

-In that way start and stop all consumers easily in below configuration class.
+In that way easily manage to start and stop consumers with below configuration class.

 ```java